4 Ways You're Leaving Money On the Table By Not Using a Retirement Plan

 As a small business owner, you've put blood, sweat, and tears into building your company.
 Much of the hard earned money your business has generated is likely going back into your business; but are you remembering to invest in yourself too?

 It's easy to forget about retirement as you're running a business, but as a business owner, you should also consider the significance of leaving money on the table.

 Reason #1: Neglecting Uncle Sam's tax benefits

-The owners-only 401(k) plan was made possible by the Economic Growth and Tax Relief Reconciliation Act (EGTRRA).
+The owner-only 401(k) plan was made possible by the Economic Growth and Tax Relief Reconciliation Act (EGTRRA).
 The plan, specific to a one-person business (and a spouse if applicable), offers tax benefits.

 Instead of a pretax contribution, which is how many retirement plans operate, you may contribute all or part of your salary deferral amount as an after-tax Roth contribution (up to $20,500).
 These contributions are typically tax-deductible, which allow your earnings to grow, tax deferred.